 - Swelling (pericarditis) or thickening or scarring of the outer membrane of your heart (pericardial fibrosis)

 Your doctor will keep your risk of heart problems in mind when making a cancer treatment plan.
 They might want you to have tests to watch for these issues.

 Most chemo side effects stop once treatment is over.
 Some might take months or years to go away.
 If the drugs damage your organs, the effects could be permanent.

 Talk with your doctor about the risks of side effects and how long you can expect them to last.
 Your medical team might be able to change your treatment or suggest things to make you feel better.

 When to Call Your Doctor

-Some side effects need immediate medical help.
-Call your doctor right away if you have:
+Some side effects need medical help right away.
+Call your doctor if you have: